manifoldx/typed-sdk/docs/README.md

 <div id="formatUnits">

 <sup>utils</sup> . formatUnits ( value , decimalsOrUnitName )   <span class="title-ref">=&gt; string</span>
-Formats an amount of cin into a decimal string representing the amount of units.
+Formats an amount of gwei into a decimal string representing the amount of units.
 The output will always include at least one whole number and at least one decimal place, otherwise leading and trailing 0's will be trimmed.
 The _decimalsOrUnitsName_ may be a number of decimals between 3